 The Six Types of Advanced Awareness

-- The advanced awareness of physical emanations (rdzu-‘phrul-gyi mngon-shes) – the ability to produce simultaneously many different physical emanations made of the five elements of earth, water, fire, wind, and space.
+- The advanced awareness for extraphysical powers (rdzu-‘phrul-gyi mngon-shes) – the ability to produce simultaneously many different physical emanations made of the five elements of earth, water, fire, wind, and space.
 It also includes the ability to produce simultaneously many different emanations of speech, such as the ability to speak in such a way that various people can understand it in their own languages and at their own levels of understanding.
 It includes as well the ability to produce simultaneously many different mental emanations of thoughts and levels of mind.
 This is the ability, for example, to be aware of many levels of meaning of a Dharma passage, all simultaneously.
+According to another explanation, it includes the extraphysical powers to fly through the air, walk through solid objects, and to increase or decrease the size of one's body.

 - The advanced awareness of the divine eye (lha’i mig-gi mngon-shes) – the ability to see the different effects of karma on different beings, such as their future rebirths.